great-expectations/great_expectations/docs/docusaurus/docs/contributing/contributing_overview.md

 - To submit a code change to Great Expectations for consideration, see [CONTRIBUTING_CODE](https://github.com/great-expectations/great_expectations/blob/contributing-and-style-readme/CONTRIBUTING_CODE.md) in the `great_expectations` repository.

-- To create and submit a custom Expectation to Great Expectations for consideration, see [CONTRIBUTING_EXPECTATIONS](https://github.com/great-expectations/great_expectations/blob/contributing-and-style-readme/CONTRIBUTING_EXPECTATIONS.md) in the `great_expectations` repository.
+- To create and submit a Custom Expectation to Great Expectations for consideration, see [CONTRIBUTING_EXPECTATIONS](https://github.com/great-expectations/great_expectations/blob/contributing-and-style-readme/CONTRIBUTING_EXPECTATIONS.md) in the `great_expectations` repository.

 - To submit a custom package to Great Expectations for consideration, see [CONTRIBUTING_PACKAGES](https://github.com/great-expectations/great_expectations/blob/contributing-and-style-readme/CONTRIBUTING_PACKAGES.md) in the `great_expectations` repository.